 Maryland Lawyers for Lawsuits for Failure to Obtain a WDI Inspection

 Negligent real estate agents that do not discuss the importance of a WDI inspection with their clients can be the cause of thousands of dollars of damage.
 If this happened to you, Whitney, LLP may be able to help file a lawsuit against the negligent real estate agent and help you recover compensation.

-If you were the victim of a dishonest seller, negligent real estate agent or WDI/termite inspection company in Maryland, contact Whitney, LLP’s real estate lawyers at (410) 583-8000 or use our online Quick Contact form for your free consultation.
+If you were the victim of a dishonest seller, negligent real estate agent or WDI/termite inspection company in Maryland, contact Whitney, LLP’s real estate lawyers at (410) 583-8000 or use our online Quick Contact form for your legal consultation.